 Straight Songs Of Sorrow by Mark Lanegan only been six month since his last album, he’s got his book out too which he wrote this while writing that!
 His book is entitled Sing Backwards and Weep: A Memoir which I need to find a copy somewhere?
 Bleed All Over is song I enjoy the best, so far:

 Mr Experience by Donny Benet well, The Don is back!
-He doesn’t really do anything groundbreaking new but maybe no one does these day?
+He doesn’t really do anything groundbreaking new but maybe no one does these days?
 If you just want some throw back 80’s synth pop?
 He’s your man, I think this his third or is it his fourth solo album now?
-He’s Sydney artist that hangs out with and worked with Kirin J Callinan, Jack Ladder etc. If you know who they’re?
+He’s Sydney artist that hangs out with and worked with Kirin J Callinan, Jack Ladder, Alex Camron etc. if you know who they’re?
 Was one of Double J’s Artist in Residence host this month which was one radio show I enjoy lately, I don’t know if you can still listen to his show?
 But it’s linked here:

 Summer Of The Loud Birds by Ben Salter so here’s a pile by Salty, he’s got not one but two new albums released a bit earlier than this month, a couple of months ago and late last year.
 He was once was in Queenland’s The Gin Club indie folk-rock band but gone solo in early 2010’s and now is based in Tasmania.
 This is his fifth solo album and his music going a bit stranger on this one, he’s always had some side-projects with this kind-of vibe but it’s now on his solo album which is very welcome by me: